-- (1) If a small generator facility uses any configuration or operating mode in section (3) to limit the export of electrical power across the Point of Interconnection, then the export capacity is only the amount capable of being exported (not including any Inadvertent export).
+(1) If a small generator facility uses any configuration or operating mode in section (3) to limit the export of electrical power across the Point of Interconnection, then the export capacity is only the amount capable of being exported (not including any Inadvertent export).
 To prevent impacts on system safety and reliability, any inadvertent export from a small generator facility must comply with the limits identified in this rule.
-The export capacity specified by the interconnection customer in the application will subsequently be included as a limitation in the interconnection agreement. - (2) An application proposing to use a configuration or operating mode to limit the export of electrical power across the Point of Interconnection must include proposed control and/or protection settings. - (3) Acceptable export control methods. - (a) Export control methods for non-exporting small generator facility: - (A) Reverse Power Protection (Device 32R): To limit export of power across the Point of Interconnection, a reverse power protective function is implemented using a utility grade protective relay.
+The export capacity specified by the interconnection customer in the application will subsequently be included as a limitation in the interconnection agreement.

+- (2) An application proposing to use a configuration or operating mode to limit the export of electrical power across the Point of Interconnection must include proposed control and/or protection settings. - (3) Acceptable export control methods. - (a) Export control methods for non-exporting small generator facility: - (A) Reverse Power Protection (Device 32R): To limit export of power across the Point of Interconnection, a reverse power protective function is implemented using a utility grade protective relay.
 The default setting for this protective function is 0.1 percent (export) of the service transformer's nominal base nameplate power rating, with a maximum 2.0 second time delay to limit inadvertent export.
-When a project is located on a circuit using high speed reclosing the public utility may require a maximum delay of less than 2.0 seconds to safely facilitate the reclosing.
-When instituting this requirement, the utility must provide: - i.
-An explanation for the requirement to the interconnection applicant; - ii.
-A list of additional equipment needed to satisfy the requirement; - iii.
-A list of equipment modifications or options that would alleviate the need for additional equipment. - (B) Minimum Power Protection (Device 32F): To limit export of power across the Point of Interconnection, a minimum import protective function is implemented utilizing a utility grade protective relay.
+When a project is located on a circuit using high-speed reclosing, the utility may require a maximum delay of less than 2.0 seconds to safely facilitate the reclosing.
+To minimize the need for case-by-case design, which shall remain available, the utility handbook must provide: - i.
+The rationale and standards that interconnection applications must meet; - ii.
+A list of specific additional equipment that, if installed, will satisfy the requirement; and - iii.
+A list of any inverter specifications and options that, if configured, will satisfy the requirement without the need for additional equipment. - (B) Minimum Power Protection (Device 32F): To limit export of power across the Point of Interconnection, a minimum import protective function is implemented utilizing a utility grade protective relay.
 The default setting for this protective function is 5 percent (import) of the small generator facility's total nameplate rating, with a maximum 2.0 second time delay to limit Inadvertent export.
-When a project is located on a circuit using high speed reclosing the public utility may require a maximum delay of less than 2.0 seconds to safely facilitate the reclosing.
-When instituting this requirement, the utility must provide: - i.
-An explanation for the requirement to the interconnection applicant; - ii.
-A list of additional equipment needed to satisfy the requirement; - iii.
-A list of equipment modifications or options that would alleviate the need for additional equipment.
+When a project is located on a circuit using high-speed reclosing, the public utility may require a maximum delay of less than 2.0 seconds to safely facilitate the reclosing.
+To minimize the need for case-by-case design, which shall remain available, the utility handbook must provide: - i.
+The rationale and standards that interconnection applications must meet; - ii.
+A list of specific additional equipment that, if installed, will satisfy the requirement; and - iii.
+A list of any inverter specifications and options that, if configured, will satisfy the requirement without the need for additional equipment.